Syrian Revolution Victory Conference: Subsequent activities

-In February 2025, the transitional government deployed its forces into areas under SIG control, as the Syrian National Army started to merge with the newly formed Syrian Army and began dismantling barracks and other military infrastructure.
-However, the SNA is still actively fighting against the Syrian Democratic Forces (SDF).
-On 2 February, al-Sharaa and foreign minister Asaad al-Shaibani visited Saudi Arabia and met with Saudi Prince Mohammed bin Salman.
+In February 2025, the transitional government deployed its forces into areas under SIG control, as the Syrian National Army (SNA) started to merge with the newly formed Syrian Army and began dismantling barracks and other military infrastructure.
+Areas of Tell Abyad District and Ras al-Ayn District in Northeastern Syria has been under the administration of the transitional government since March 2025, but Turkish troops still remain.
+Military occupation in the rest of the Aleppo Governorate ended in March 2025, except for the Afrin District which ended in September 2025.
+By January 2026, all of the aforementioned areas is under the administration of the Syrian transitional government, as the remaining SNA was incorporated into the Ministry of Defense in 2025.

+On 2 February 2025, al-Sharaa and foreign minister Asaad al-Shaibani visited Saudi Arabia and met with Saudi Prince Mohammed bin Salman.
 This was al-Sharaa's first foreign visit since the fall of the Assad regime.
 Later, on 4 February, al-Sharaa visited Turkey as his second foreign visit and met with President Recep Tayyip Erdoğan.
 On 12 February, al-Sharaa held a phone call with Russian president Vladimir Putin, in what was the latter's first contact with a Syrian head of state since Assad's overthrow.
+On the same day, two major organizations of the former Syrian opposition, the Syrian National Coalition and the Syrian Negotiation Commission, announced their allegiance to the caretaker government.
 On 17 February, al-Sharaa made his first official trip to the coastal provinces of Latakia and Tartus, which were once strongholds of the ousted president Bashar al-Assad.
 On 26 February, al-Sharaa met with King Abdullah II of Jordan in Amman during his third foreign trip.
+In March 2025, al-Sharaa signed a constitutional declaration establishing a five-year transitional period and announced the formation of a transitional government.